How is SB2 changing your town?

 Opponents of SB2 counter that without participating in a meeting, most voters are ignorant about the details of the budget that appears on the ballot.
 Similarly, low attendance at deliberative sessions can allow small groups to "hijack" the final budget.

-Sen. Nancy Stiles is sponsoring SB 242, which establishes a committee to study methods of adopting a budget in towns that have adopted official ballot voting under SB2.
-That bill passed the House and Senate and now heads to Gov. Hassan.
+Sen. Nancy Stiles sponsored SB 242, which establishes a committee to study methods of adopting a budget in towns that have adopted official ballot voting under SB2.
+Gov. Hassan signed that bill in June.

 In 2014 Sen. Peggy Gilmour (D-Hollis) sponsored SB 301, a bill that would allow towns to put a two-year ban on petitions to either adopt or repeal SB2 procedures, provided that such a petition has failed two years in a row.
 The Senate killed that bill in February 2014.